Extensibility architecture in SQL Server Machine Learning Services

 In effect, BxlServer is a companion to a language run time environment that works with SQL Server to transfer data and manage tasks.
 BXL stands for Binary Exchange language and refers to the data format used to move data efficiently between SQL Server and external processes.
 BxlServer is also an important part of related products such as Microsoft R Client and Microsoft R Server.

-SQL Satellite is an extensibility API, included in the database engine starting with SQL Server 2016, that supports external code or external runtimes implemented using C or C++.
+SQL Satellite is an extensibility API, included in the database engine, that supports external code or external runtimes implemented using C or C++.

 BxlServer uses SQL Satellite for these tasks: